RaulSN33/Multi-Track-Data-Report/README.md

 The system will display a prompt in the terminal asking you to choose the academic year.
 After selection, the program will:

-Load the corresponding dataset
+- Load the corresponding dataset

-Process and analyze the data
+- Process and analyze the data

-Generate plots
+- Generate plots

-Produce a final Excel report in the output folder
+- Produce a final Excel report in the output folder

 ### Workflow Overview

-User selects a year
+1. User selects a year via CLI.
-via CLI.

-DataLoader retrieves the correct year’s dataset.
+2. DataLoader retrieves the correct year’s dataset.
+3. DataLoader Saves the cleaned and aggregated Dataset

-DataWrangling and calculations clean the data and compute metrics.
+4. DataWrangling and calculations clean the data and compute metrics.

-ploting.py creates visuals (matplotlib).
+5. ploting.py creates visuals (matplotlib).

-xlsx_report.py composes the final Excel report:
+6. xlsx_report.py composes the final Excel report:

-Multiple sheets

-Embedded plots
+   - Embedded plots

-Summary tables
+   - Summary tables

-Report is delivered to the administrative staff for academic analysis and decision-making.
+   - Report is delivered to the administrative staff for academic analysis and decision-making.

 ### Intended Audience